ZentrixLabs/ZLGetCert/README.md

 A modern Windows WPF application that simplifies certificate requests from on-premises Certificate Authority (CA) without requiring PowerShell or command-line expertise.
 Features a clean, card-based UI with comprehensive configuration management.

+**Built on .NET Framework 4.8** for maximum compatibility with legacy servers, OT (Operational Technology) environments, and air-gapped systems where newer .NET versions may not be available.

 ## Features

 - **Modern UI**: Clean, card-based interface with improved UX and visual hierarchy